Japue/Fractals/README.md

 This makes a tree that splits into two new ones every iteration, it represents the binary number system.
 It perfectly never touches the top of the screen.

-fractal_type = "simple tree"
+-fractal_type = "simple tree"

-other parameters: none
+-other parameters: none

 ### H Fractal

 This starts with a shape like this |-|, then on every boundary point of the verticals it puts a new shape of the same shape but scaled down/up by **scaling**.

-fractal_type = "h fractal"
+-fractal_type = "h fractal"

-other parameters:
+-other parameters:
     - **scaling**: lower than 1 makes it smaller, bigger than 1 makes every iteration bigger

 ### Numeral System Fractal

 This makes a fractal based on the number system input.
 Starts with a line pointing up then makes the first iteration according to **num_sys**, 3 means you will have a line at every 120°.
 Then every iteration it puts this shape at every endpoint of every line but scaled down by **scaling**.
 The number system represents counting in a different number system than the normal decimal one.

-fractal_type = "numeral system"
+-fractal_type = "numeral system"

-other parameters:
+-other parameters:
     - **scaling**: lower than 1 makes it smaller, bigger than 1 makes every iteration bigger
     - **num_sys**: gives the amount of lines in the first iteration, this should be bigger than 3

 ---